-- Restore your smile.
+- Restore your smile

-- Maintain the shape of your face.
+- Maintain the shape of your face

-- Prevent the remaining teeth from moving out of position.
+- Prevent the remaining teeth from moving out of position

 Types of Dental Bridges

-Further, these fixed or removable bridges can be of four types:
+Dental bridges can be of four types:

 Traditional Dental Bridges

-- They are usually made of either porcelain-fused-to metal (PFM) or ceramics.
+- They are usually made of either porcelain-fused-to-metal (PFM) or ceramics.

 Cantilever Dental Bridges